dojo/docs/dojox/app.rst

 .. image :: ./app/AppExample.png

-See the todoApp example in Dojo demos installation directory for the full application, or you can find it on github `here <https://github.com/cjolif/dojo-todo-app/>`_
+See the todoApp example in Dojo demos installation directory for the full application, or you can find it on  `github <https://github.com/cjolif/dojo-todo-app/>`_

 Building an Application
 =======================